 When you start taking money from your pension, your self-select options will include four Investment Pathways.
 These investments are designed to meet specific objectives for retirement.
-We'll tell you more about them at the appropriate time.
-For further information please visit fidelity.co.uk/investment-pathways
+We'll tell you more about them when it's the right time.
+For more information please visit retirement.fidelity.co.uk/investment-pathways